 Rapporteur has added the initial version of the CR to section 3 (Corresponding CR) below.
 If you have any comments on Rapporteur's proposed CR below, please comment in the questionnaire below.
 Also, if there is any modification you want to suggest in the CR, you can modify it in the section 3 (Corresponding CR).

-Q: Please comment if you have any suggestions on the correction of P15?
+Q1: Please comment if you have any suggestions on the correction of P15?